What is a resume?

 - If you are applying for a position outside of Australia, add a professional headshot.

 - If you have any social media profiles which are relevant, consider adding these.
-LinkedIn, Medium or Twitter are the main ones along with possibly Instagram.
+LinkedIn or Twitter are the main ones.
+Avoid ones like Facebook and Instagram.

 - As mentioned in the previous section, be sure to make full use of keywords and action verbs.
 Make sure they are all relevant and not overloaded throughout your resume.